Upgrade Business Internet in Canada: A Comprehensive Guide

 Option 1: Upgrade to VDSL

 If your provider offers VDSL (Very-high-bitrate DSL), and you’re close enough to their equipment, you might get speeds up to 100 Mbps.
-This requires fiber running to within about 1 km of your building.
+This requires fibre running to within about 1 km of your building.
 Worth asking about, but don’t expect miracles.

 Option 2: Add a Secondary Connection